 When no notification handler is specified, it will treat the data attached to the notification as URI and that URI will be opened.
 If a notification is set to landing page, it will bypass the notification handler and just open the attached URI in full view as HTML page.

-Find more information about custom notification handling please see the sections iOS Notification handling, Android Notification handling, Appcelerator Notification handling and Phonegap Notification handling.
+Find more information about custom notification handling please see the sections iOS Notification handling, Android Notification handling.

 A geotrigger handler makes it possible to define your own custom trigger when the device enters a geofence or gets in range of a iBeacon.
 You can filter geotriggers depending on your own logic, as you would in the notification filter.
 You can also use the geotrigger handler as a trigger for your own custom events in your app, for example to smoketest your notification filter.

 When no geotrigger handler is specified, all geotriggers will be seen as handled by your app.

 Find more information about custom geotrigger handling and implementation in the sections iOS Geotrigger handling and Android Geotrigger handling.

 It is possible to retrieve the list of notifications and geotriggers the Plot library is currently listening to.
 You can use this to show the user what is near him.
 This can also be used to see what Plot has loaded for debugging purposes.

 For more information about this feature and its implementation, see section iOS Retrieve cached notifications, Android Retrieve cached notifications.

 The plugin keeps a list of all the notifications and geotriggers that have been sent.
 You can retrieve these separately from the plugin to use in your app, for example to show a list of all the interesting the locations the user has passed since the last time he opened the app.